autonomio/astetik/README.md

 # pretty

 Pretty is a python library for producing publication quality descriptive statistics tables from a Pandas DataFrame.
-It is made specifically to be used with IPython / Jupyter notebooks and is the only such library currently available.
-It uses very simple and extremely easy to edit html code to produce the visualization.
+It uses very simple and extremely easy to edit html code to produce the result.

 Basically it does one thing, and does it really well:

 [![Screen Shot 2016-11-04 at 18.37.44.png](https://s14.postimg.org/hnoexoujl/Screen_Shot_2016_11_04_at_18_37_44.png)](https://postimg.org/image/70uls9me5/)

+### What dependencies pretty has?

 You need to have Pandas and IPython/Jupyter.
 That's it.

+### Getting started with pretty

+1) copy the file pretty.py from this repo

+2) save it in the folder where your notebooks reside / where you now how to call it

+3) Open a IPython / Notebook in your browser and:

     import pretty as pretty

 ### How pretty works?

 The first function is a data prep function: